 Python Logical Operators

-There are following logical operators supported by Python language.
+There are the following logical operators supported by the Python language.
 Assume variable x holds 10 and variable y holds 20 then

 Operator | Description | Example |